zweitag/zwen-react/docs/selector.md

 # Selector [Redux Docs](https://redux.js.org/introduction/learning-resources#selectors)

 We always use selectors to access the state.
 That way we can refactor the reducer structure without having to change every single component.

-Selectors are written inside the respective [reducer](reducer.md) file.
+Every [reducer](reducer.md) file contains a simple selector for accessing the respective state.

 ```
 // => reducers/myFeature/myReducer.js

-export const getStateProp = (state) => state.pathToReducer.reducerName;
+export const getStateProp = state => state.pathToReducer.reducerName;
 ```

 Similar to reducers, selectors get exported on each folder level